Get to know us

 NORTHERN PACIFIC RAILROAD & LEWIS COUNTY HISTORICAL MUSEUM

 The Northern Pacific Railroad (NP) reached the Chehalis River in 1872 from Kalama on the Columbia and the line reached Tacoma the following year.
 Regular service between the river and Tacoma began in January 1874.
-Just four months later, as many as 30 people per day were getting off at stations between the Columbia and the Sound.
-Residents of Saundersville built a warehouse to induce the Northern Pacific Railroad to build its line through Chehalis.
+Just four months later, as many as 30 people per day were disembarking at stations between the Columbia and the Sound.
+Residents of Saundersville built a warehouse to entice the Northern Pacific Railroad to build its line through Chehalis.
 The idea worked and Saundersville was renamed Chehalis in 1879.
-Today, the Lewis County Historical Museum is housed in the historic, 1912 turn of the century, Northern Pacific Railway Depot.
+Today, the Lewis County Historical Museum is housed in the historic 1912 turn-of-the-century Northern Pacific Railway Depot.

 Lewis County Historical Society